snowynguyen/FCDiffScorer/README.md

 ## About all the files

 For VNOJ admin, the final suggested change is given in `analysis_final.csv`.
 The problem codename is in the `Task` column, its new rating is in `JRatingM` column.
+Please run another check whether if Task codename is found on VNOJ or not, as this table is calculated based on Free Contest database.

 To read the detailed final work, consult the `analysis_final.xlsx` file.
 Other works is found in `analysis` subdirectory.